fluffy/SprayWind/README.md

 SprayWind
 =========

-Remote wind and weather sensor that can use satellite to link information back to website
+Remote wind and weather sensor that can use a satellite link to send information back to a website.